-Spring has sprung!
-It might not feel like it if you live where I do, but spring has definitely arrived in the Northeast.
+Updated Post: Spring has sprung!
+It might not feel like it depending on where you live in the country, but spring has definitely arrived in the Northeast.
 Powerful storms might have left your yards in disarray and you with a lot of work to do before green grass is growing and your flower beds are blossoming.
 However, now is the right time to plant the seeds that will blossom into a healthier and wealthier tomorrow for you and your family.
-I am a teacher, not a Certified Financial Planner, so I won’t be offering real technical advice, but I will put forth some practical ideas that could save you money, improve your health, and increase the enjoyment factor in your life.
+I am a teacher, not a Certified Financial Planner therefore I won’t be offering real technical financial advice, but I will put forth some practical ideas that could save you money, improve your health, and maybe even increase the enjoyment factor in your life.
 Sound good?
 Read on.

-1. Grow a Garden If Possible, If not, Find One To Join: There are many reasons for growing a garden.
-For one, you can be sure where your food comes from.
-This alone should help to mitigate fears of food recalls due to contamination, pesticide use and contamination.
-You can save money by not having to visit the grocery store as often.
+1. Grow A Garden If You Can and Join One If You Can’t: There are many reasons for growing a garden.
+For one, you will know exactly where your food comes from.
+This alone should help to mitigate fears of food recalls due to contamination, pesticide use and GMO’s.
+You can also save money by not having to visit the grocery store as often.
 You might even shed some weight and gain a little more peace of mind.
-Getting outside, digging, planting, watering, pruning, harvesting, are healthy physical and psychological activities.
+Getting outside, digging, planting, watering, pruning, harvesting, are all healthy physical and psychological activities.
 Check out this great link to view some of the many health benefits of working with the earth.
-Spending less time on the couch.
-Now you can grow potatoes instead of becoming one will have you looking and feeling pretty good.
+Spending less time on the couch growing potatoes instead of becoming one will have you looking and feeling pretty good.
 If you are coming up with an excuse to get started because you have a small yard I am about to disappoint you.
-You don’t need a huge plot of land to get stared.
+You don’t need a huge plot of land to get stared!

 2. Invest In Your Health Because It Pays To Be Healthy: It is common knowledge that exercise and healthy eating can improve your health.
 It can lessen your chances of becoming ill, decrease visits to doctors and hospitals and hopefully keep you off costly prescriptions for medical conditions.
-That said, people still find it difficult to invest in a healthy lifestyle when dealing with possibilities, but what if you saw the impact of healthy living on your actual savings?
+That said, people still find it difficult to invest in a healthy lifestyle.
+But what if you were able to see the impact of healthy living on your actual savings?
 Companies like Nutrisavings are doing just that.
 Check out their platform here.
 Health Care Providers like Horizon, are rewarding you for your trips to the gym.
 Click here to learn more.
 Make sure you check to see what incentives your provider offers.
-If you find it hard to get started on your own look into joining a fitness group of some kind and get started.
-Seek out your local running club, or social work out groups, like Crossfit and get moving!
+If you find it hard to begin your fitness journey on your own try looking into joining a fitness group of some kind to help you get started.
+Seek out your local running club, or social work out groups, like CrossFit and get moving!

-3. Become an Outdoor Volunteer: Volunteering can combine the best of many healthy pursuits and leisure activities.
-Ever want to spend a few days in the great woods, camping out and building trails?
+3. Become an Outdoor Volunteer: Volunteering can be a fantastic way for you to combine healthy pursuits and leisure activities.
+Ever want to spend a few days in the wilderness camping out and building trails and bridges?
 Groups like the Appalachian Mountain Club (AMC), Adirondack Mountain Club and the American Hiking Society offer weekend and weeklong service programs.
-You can learn new skills, work hard, meet new friends, and enjoy the outdoors without going broke.
-You will have to pay a membership fee and there might be some additional costs involved, but they will be noting like paying for a “real” vacation.
-Chances are there is Mountain Club near you.
+You can learn new skills, get fit working hard, meet new friends, and enjoy the outdoors without going broke.
+You will have to pay a membership fee and there might be some additional costs involved, but they will be nothing like paying for a “real” vacation.
+Chances are there is an outdoor club near you.

-4. Cultivate a Hobby, It Might Even Make You Money: There is a hobby out there for everyone.
+4. Cultivate a Hobby; It Might Even Make You Money: There is a hobby out there for everyone.
 There are hobbies for the adventures and for the reserved; think sky diving and stamp collecting.
-Hobbies are any activity you do consciously and consistently.
+Hobbies are any activity you do consciously and consistently over time.
 Some people love to read, write, tie flies for fishing, carve spoons, fly kites, garden, tinker with radios and many other activities.
 Hobbies are not only good for your health, but can be good for you wallet as well.
 For example, if you are really good a creating lesson plans for your students and like to write about them, there is a way to make extra money.
 Consider joining sites like TeachersPayTeachers.
-Maybe you are one crafty individual!
+Maybe you are a very crafty individual?
 Why not profit from your skill?
 Check out sites like Etsy and learn how to sell you original works.
-If you’re an artist, consider creating an exhibit at your local library or coffee shop.
+If you’re an artist maybe consider creating an exhibit at your local library or coffee shop.
 You never know if people will buy your work until you try!

 Conscious breathing, awareness of my surroundings, and acceptance of what I was feeling, allowed an idea to come to me.
-I would take a picture of the book covers with my phone and find them in the library or at a used bookstore (still can’t fully kick the habit, but at least there cheaper).
-The process of becoming aware of you thoughts and state of mind can help you make better decisions, which can save you money.
+I would take a picture of the book covers with my phone and find them in the library or at a used bookstore (still can’t fully kick the habit, but at least there cheaper used).
+The process of becoming aware of your thoughts and state of mind can help you make better decisions, which can save you money.
 Check out this article from Time.com.

-Of course, you could go the standard route and deposit your savings with your bank or contribute to your 401 K, but you could also start a savings jar and watch it fill up.
-Make sure the jar is easy to get the money into, but hard to get it out.
-I remember one of my brothers doing this and his full jar weighed at least 80 pounds and yielded a pretty penny!
+Of course, you could go the standard route and deposit your savings with your bank or contribute to your 401 K, but you could also go old school and start a savings jar and watch it fill up.
+Make sure the jar is easy to get the money into, but hard to get out.
+I remember one of my brothers doing this and his full jar weighed at least 80 pounds and yielded a healthy payday!
 It was more like a large glass jug, but you get the picture.
 The point is to find a way to see your efforts at saving and making extra money add up.

-If you have any comments on what you read or ideas on how to save or make extra money please share below.
-Best of luck with your goals and we wish you a Happy, Healthy, Ans Prosperous Spring!
+If you have comments on what you read or have any ideas of your own on saving or making extra money please share them below.
+Best of luck with all your goals and we wish you a Happy, Healthy, Ans Prosperous Spring!